NREL/mappymatch/README.md

 # mappymatch

 Mappymatch is a pure-python package developed and open sourced by the National Renewable Energy Laboratory.
 It contains a collection of "Matchers" that enable matching a GPS trace (series of GPS coordinates) to a map.

 The current and planned Matchers are:

 - `LCSSMatcher`: A matcher that implements the LCSS algorithm described in this [paper](https://doi.org/10.3141%2F2645-08).
 Works best with high resolution GPS traces.
 - `OsrmMatcher`: A light matcher that pings an OSRM server to request map matching results.
 See the [official documentation](http://project-osrm.org/) for more info.
-- `ValhallaMatcher` (planned): A matcher to ping a [Valhalla](https://www.interline.io/valhalla/) server for map matching results.
+- `ValhallaMatcher`: A matcher to ping a [Valhalla](https://www.interline.io/valhalla/) server for map matching results.

 Currently supported map formats are:

 - Open Street Maps

 ## Installation